kimdoyoung0319/332project/README.md

 </details>

 ### Week 5
-* Keep implementing and coding...
+* Running and debugging implementation environment settings and test code
+* overall design plan (in progress)
-* How should we do integrated testing?
+* How do I do the integration test?
-* Discuss about problems we face while working on it.
+* Discuss the issues you faced during your work.

 <details>
 <summary> Milestones for next weeks </summary>

 ### Week 6
 * **Prepare for presentation!**
 * If we have not completed the first implementation, do it.